gear-foundation/gear-wiki/docs/examples/marketplace.md

 ---
 sidebar_label: NFT Marketplace
-sidebar_position: 10
+sidebar_position: 14
 ---

 # NFT Marketplace

 ## Introduction
-NFT marketplace is a contract where you can buy and sell non-fungible tokens for fungible tokens or Gear native value.
+NFT marketplace is a contract where you can buy and sell non-fungible tokens for fungible tokens.
 The contract also supports holding the NFT auctions and making/accepting purchase offers on NFTs.
 ## Logic
 The contract state:
 ```rust